 For one-syllable adjectives, we add –er to the end of the adjective. *The adjectives THICK and THIN have one syllable.

-Some examples of one-syllable adjectives: cheap – cheaper / small – smaller / high – higher
+Some other examples of one-syllable adjectives: cheap – cheaper / small – smaller / high – higher

 The Comparison forms of Thick and Thin